% cd ..

 Unified Embedding Model

 Different embedding models generate different vector spaces.
-Comparing vectors from GPT's embeddings with Gemini's embeddings would produce meaningless results.
-By aligning the ruler, it becomes possible for the first time to fairly evaluate "which model's translation best preserves the original meaning."
+Comparing vectors from ChatGPT's embeddings with Gemini's embeddings would produce meaningless results.
+Unifying the vector space is the only way to fairly evaluate "which model's translation best preserves the original meaning."

 Translation Result Management